paulaamaya/paulaamaya.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a developer working at the intersection of machine learning and cybersecurity, with a focus on building secure and intelligent systems.
+I am a software engineer working at the intersection of machine learning and cybersecurity, with a focus on building secure and intelligent systems.
 I also explore computer graphics as a creative way to apply the math behind visual computing.

 In my [projects](/projects), I aim to turn theoretical concepts into practical tools.
 Some of the things I’m working on include: